-Caring for the Whole Person
+Caring for the Whole Person: Milieu Therapy at the O-School

 From the smiling receptionist and the living room filled with antiques to the bright classrooms and the cook serving home-style meals, there is no mistaking: you have entered a place that feels like a family.

-Milieu Therapy at the O-School
+Foundation of Milieu Therapy at the O-School

-Milieu therapy is a comprehensive approach that seeks to treat the whole person by understanding and working with the dynamics at play with each individual, including internal and external forces.
 The life-changing impact of the external setting was proven to Dr. Bettelheim as a young man while he was imprisoned in a Nazi concentration camp.
 There, he saw first-hand how people could become de-humanized by their environment.
 Why, he asked, couldn’t the opposite also be true?

 Bettelheim’s study of his fellow prisoners — together with his later study of psychoanalysis, Dr. Freud’s “ego” based theories, and his work in the 1940s with Anna Freud at the O-School — led to his innovations in milieu therapy as a methodology for caring for children who did not fit elsewhere.
 This comprehensive milieu treatment model—in an evolved form—is still in operation today.